How to Find Your Competitors’ Keywords

 With Long Tail Pro, all it takes is a single seed keyword to get up to 400 long-tail keywords within seconds.
 But sometimes, the best way to do keyword research is to let your competitors do all the work.

-By switching to Long Tail Pro’s Competitor Keywords mode, you start with a competitor’s URL and watch as Long Tail Pro extracts their keyword strategy.
+By switching to Long Tail Pro’s Competitor Keywords mode, you start with a competitor’s URL and watch as Long Tail Pro extracts its keyword strategy.

 4. KeywordSpy